Posted By Aileen O’Toole, Chartered Director and Digital Strategist,

 Posted By The Marketing Institute,

-The Marketing Institute: What does a Brand Director do?
+The Marketing Institute: What does the owner/director of a leading Branded Merchandise company actually do?

 MII: What were your key career moves to get to your current role?